European Union and the United Nations

-The European Union (EU) has had permanent observer status at the United Nations (UN) since 1974, and has had enhanced participation rights since 2011.
+The European Union (EU) has permanent observer status at the United Nations (UN) since 1974, and gained enhanced participation rights in 2011.
 The EU itself does not have voting rights but it is represented alongside its 27 members, one of which, France, is a permanent member of the Security Council.

 Representation

-The EU holds an enhanced observer status at the UN.
+The European Union (EU) holds an enhanced observer status at the UN.
 While normal observers such as the Arab League and the Red Cross are not allowed to speak before Member States at the UN General Assembly, the EU was granted the right to speak among representatives of major groups on 3 May 2011.
 These include: the right to speak in debates among representatives of major groups, before individual states, to submit proposals and amendments, the right of reply, to raise points of order and to circulate documents.
 However, the EU does not have voting rights nor the right to sit on the Security Council.

 The EU is represented by the President of the European Council, the High Representative of the Union for Foreign Affairs and Security Policy, the European Commission and the EU delegations.
 European Council President Herman Van Rompuy made the EU's inaugural speech to the general assembly on 22 September 2011.
 Prior to the granting of its speaking rights, the EU was represented by the state holding the rotating Council presidency.

 The EU is party to some 50 international UN agreements as the only non-state participant.
 It is a full participant on the Commission on Sustainable Development, the Forum on Forests and the Food and Agriculture Organization.
 It has also been a full participant at certain UN summits, such as the Rio and Kyoto summits on climate change, including hosting a summit.
+In 2024, for the first time, an EU candidate was elected to a UN human rights treaty body, the UN Convention on the Rights of the Persons with Disabilities.
 Furthermore, the EU delegation maintains close relations with the UN's aid bodies.

 The EU holds its observer membership alongside the full memberships of all its 27 member states, one of which, France, is a veto-holding member of the UN Security Council (UNSC).
 Furthermore, where the EU has a defined position on a UNSC agenda item, those states shall request the High Representative to be invited to present the EU's position.
 This however does not impact on the right of those states to form their foreign policy (stated in Declaration 14).